Imputing Missing Census Block Group Data

 return gdf

-# Centroids drive the spatial neighbor search (KNN proxy for queen contiguity)
+# Centroids drive the spatial neighbor search (requires projected CRS for metric distances)

 centroids = np.array([(geom.x, geom.y) for geom in gdf.geometry.centroid])